 My final exploration piece:

 After having sketched out a few different ideas, I selected one and created a composition in Photoshop using five different pictures.
 I used this (digital) collage as reference as I drew and painted.
 In this piece, I used a variety of supplies and techniques including watercolor pencils, Prismacolor Soft-Core pencils, Gamsol, watercolor paints, black gouache and even a bit of charcoal.
 Some areas in the painting are purposely made to look more realistic and polished than others.
 Finally, I did my best to create an image that propelled the viewer to think about and interpret what he/she is seeing.

-Which are YOUR three favorite artists and what is it about their artwork you love so much?
+Which are your three favorite visual artists and what is it about their artwork you love so much?
 Do you think any of these characteristics can be found in your own work?
 I'd ABSOLUTELY LOVE it if you took a minute to comment below!
-Let me know if you use the Artist Mishmash technique!
-I'd love to see what you come up with!

 is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites